koendv/xy-stage/README.md

 [micro-manager](https://micro-manager.org/) is open source software for control and automation of microscope hardware.
 See the [micro-manager/ directory](micro-manager/) for using the xy-stage with micro-manager.

+## closing thoughts

+Looking back, the adapter plates could easily be improved.
+The adapter plates were printed in yellow, on a Prusa FDM printer.
+If I had to do this again, I would 3D print the adapter plates in a matte dark grey or black, not yellow.
+Using SLS or MJF, not FDM, to be able to design a carriage that weighs less yet is more rigid.
+And probably ordered at [jlcpcb](https://3d.jlcpcb.com/), the same place I had the printed circuits made.

 ## bill of Materials

 The list of materials used to build this project: